mrandolph95/Case-Study-Randolph-Premium-Coffee/README.md

 ## Future scopes:
 - Automated Report Generator
-    - Modifying Python script to use pandas to clean and prepare data instead of xlwings
+    - Modify Python script to use pandas to clean and prepare data instead of xlwings
+- Daily Web Scraper
+    - Modify script to pull data using API